williamxb/emilywillis/README.md

 - Build out components for repeated content
     - Homepage - link sections
     - About - lists
+    - Page header sections
 - Improve markup for tag section underneath titles (use ul element and CSS for tag separators)
 - Add class `text-lg` to base style of `<p>` element, then fix any conflicts with smaller text use
 - Investigate other methods of serving images as they are currently included in the repo which isn't ideal, and inflates the repo size and build cache significantly.
 Potential options include Git LFS, Vercel Blob, Amazon S3/competing cloud object storage
 - CMS implementation??? (would be a great project)
 - Issue with image size attrubutes
-    - using the `next/image` component which _should_ be grabbing the correct width/height attributes automatically, but doesn't end up with the correct ones.
+    - using the `next/image` component which _should_ be grabbing the correct width/height attributes automatically, but sometimes doesn't end up with the correct ones.
     - This only affects the blurred placeholder, and it assumes the correct aspect ratio once loaded.
-Very slight CLS on a remotely fast connection and not particularly noticeable/detrimental - poor experience on a slow connection though.
+Slight CLS impact on a remotely fast connection and not particularly noticeable/detrimental - poor experience on a slow connection though.
-- Image optimisation - optimisation has mostly been left to `next/image` which does well, but it'd be good to feed it smaller images for even better results on smaller viewports.
+- Image optimisation - optimisation has mostly been left to `next/image` which does well, but it'd be good to feed it more optimised images for even better results on smaller viewports.